vinniciusgomes/react-architecture/README.md

 `./common`

-Here will be all your project assets as images, icons...
+Here are all the project assets that will be used by the application such as global styles, images, fonts, mocks, stories, reusable functions, among others

 `./components`